 Caravan Motorhome Comet London Mixer Tap Chrome

 The tap folds to a 40mm profile while also having a 150mm spout length.
-Considering the price, this is a very effective solution, so if you’re on a budget; then this would be a worthy replacement for your current taps.
+Considering the price, this is a nice and effective solution.
+If you’re on a budget; then it would be a worthy replacement for your current taps.

 For added convenience, the spout can be lowered and twisted.
 It also comes micro switched for added handiness so you can have a much more stress-free installation.

-If you put a caravan tap and a standard home tap side by side then on face value you may think that they are the same.
+If you put a caravan tap and a standard home tap side by side then you may think that they are the same.
 But you need to understand that a caravan sink functions and is designed differently to a home sink.

 In comparison, a home tap will normally have metal, threaded connectors that allow it to be attached to threaded metal pipes and hoses with adapters.

 The majority of caravan manufacturers place most of their focus in making their kitchens useable, but also as light as possible.
 This means that plastic fixtures are often prominent.
-Although this is perfectly fine, to begin with, after several months, this can become annoying to use, especially if you’re used to the type of taps that are in a traditional residential home.
+Although this is perfectly fine – to begin with – after several months, they can become annoying to use.
+Especially if you’re used to the type of taps that are in a traditional residential home.

 The texture of a plastic tap is not the same solid feel that you get with a metal or higher quality plastic fixture.
 This can be even noticeable when you have wet hands because they can be harder to grip and turn.

-No one has ever chosen to have plastic taps if they had the choice of stainless steel taps.
-This is because plastic taps usually don’t look as nice so whenever the opportunity presents itself to change them, you should take it.
+This is because plastic taps don’t look as nice – and they aren’t as sturdy – so if the opportunity presents itself to change them, you should consider taking it.

 Steel Taps Last Longer